 Maria Karolina (1752–1814) would marry the Neapolitan crown prince following the death of her sister Maria Josepha.
 She would however prove a controversial Queen of Naples and Sicily and it was said that she was a true daughter of Maria Theresa.
 She would go on to give birth to 18 children.

-would be the 2nd to last boy born.
+would be the last boy born.
 It is said that he possessed a somewhat lacking and nondescript character and would go unnoticed in a room.
 He would go on to marry the heiress to the d’Este dynasty, which ruled over the northern Italian principality of Modena.